jeromede/rtc.pa/README.md

 ## More on old work item IDs

-The following behaviors can be changed in `rtc.pa.write.text.Transposition`.
+The following behaviors can be changed in the code of `rtc.pa.write.text.Transposition`.

 ### Work item summary